Beauty World (musical): Productions

 In 2014, a student production of Beauty World was put up by National University of Singapore (NUS) College of Alice and Peter Tan (CAPT) on 8 February, which opened to a 900-strong audience at the University Culture Centre at NUS and was attended by its scriptwriter and playwright, Chiang.
-The musical was produced by Ong Wee Yong and Sherilyn Tan, directed by Heidi Chan and took its musical direction from Elaine Hoong.
+The musical was produced by Ong Wee Yong and Sherilyn Tan.
+It was directed by Heidi Chan and took its musical direction from Elaine Hoong.
+Vocal coach and chorus conductor Chan Jun Hao helmed the training of all singers.

 In 2015, the musical was staged for the seventh time at the Victoria Theatre, with composer Lee as the director instead.
 The production was set to be in a darker mood and starred Jeanette Aw, Cheryl Tan and Janice Koh.